How to Apply

 Create an account with our online admissions system today.
-This will allow you to complete an application for the master of arts in counseling psychology program in the School of Professional Studies—or start one and save your progress if you need to finish it later.
+This will allow you to complete an application for the Master of Arts in Clinical Mental Health Counseling program in the School of Professional Studies—or start one and save your progress if you need to finish it later.

 Along with this convenient online, no-fee application, you’ll need: